Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Assumptions

 \subsection{About disk warp}

-In this work, we consider the framework described in \citetalias{Nixon12}, keeping in mind that it is an over-simplification \citep[e.g.][]{2013MNRAS.433.2403O}.
-In our assumptions, the spin-orbit misalignment introduces a Lense-Thirring torque $G_{LT}$ \citep{1918PhyZ...19..156L}.
-This torque is expected to strongly vary with radius, such that there exists a radius $\rb = \Rb / R_g$ below which it dominates over all the other relevant torques in the system.
+In this work we consider the framework described in \citetalias{Nixon12}, keeping in mind that it is an oversimplification \citep[e.g.,][]{2013MNRAS.433.2403O}.
+In our assumptions, the spin-orbit misalignment introduces a Lense--Thirring torque $G_{LT}$ \citep{1918PhyZ...19..156L}.
+This torque is expected to strongly vary with radius such that there exists a radius $\rb = \Rb / R_g$ below which it dominates over all the other relevant torques in the system.
 Assuming the only other relevant torque is the viscous torque $G_\nu$, one can write